Discord-Net-Labs/Discord.Net-Labs/docs/guides/commands/application-commands.md

 # Warning

 Slash commands and interactions are still under development and are subject to change at any time.
-This doccument is temporary and is only here to help those who wish to use the interaction features in the development state.
+This document is temporary and is only here to help those who wish to use the interaction features in their development state.

 # Application commands